rstolpe/MonitorInformation/test/PSScriptAnalyzer_MonitorInformation.psm1_2023-01-24.md

 Line                 : 340
 Column               : 13
 Message              : The cmdlet 'Convert-MonitorManufacturer' returns an object of type 'System.String' but this type is not declared in the OutputType attribute.
-Extent               : return "Princeton Graphic Systems" RuleName             : PSUseOutputTypeCorrectly Severity             : Information
+Extent               : return "Packard Bell"
+RuleName             : PSUseOutputTypeCorrectly
+Severity             : Information
 ScriptName           : MonitorInformation.psm1